bensonchn/ML_LSTM/README.md

 Things that were considered:

-Features,

-Number of Neurons,
+Features, Number of Neurons, Epoch, Batch Size, TimeSteps, and Layers

-Epoch,

-Batch Size,

-TimeSteps,

-And Layers

 *More depth will be explained in the pdf document in comparison to SVM (did by Gwendolyne Legate)*